 Failure to maintain the required asset coverage ratio could have severe negative consequences for the Company, including the inability to pay distributions and breach of covenants in the Company's credit facilities or other borrowings.
 Although the Company does not currently expect to breach the asset coverage ratio requirement, the markets it operates in and the general economy are currently exceptionally volatile and uncertain.
 Even if the underlying performance of one or more portfolio companies may not indicate an impairment or inability to repay all principal and interest in full, volatility in the capital markets may negatively impact the valuations of investments and create unrealized capital depreciation on certain investments.
-Any such write-downs in value (as well as unrealized capital depreciation based on the underlying performance of the Company's portfolio companies, if any) will negatively impact the Company's total assets and the resulting asset coverage ratio.
-Issuing additional equity would allow the Company to realign its debt to equity ratio and avoid these negative consequences.
+Any such write-downs in value (as well as unrealized capital depreciation based on the underlying performance of the Company's portfolio companies, if any) will negatively impact the Company to realign its debt to equity ratio and avoid these negative consequences.
 In addition to meeting legal requirements applicable to BDCs, having a more favorable debt to equity ratio would also generally strengthen the Company's balance sheet and give it more flexibility to fully execute its business strategy.